 Of course the culinary herbs are important too.
 These I mostly grow at home so I can snip daily at all mealtimes.

 Veggies & annual fruit.
 We are increasing veggies this summer.
-We will still have our CSA, but will donate more food to the food pantry!
+We will still have our CSA for our own family, but will donate more food from our gardens to the food pantry!

 And of course some greens - I'm starting out with only a few and I add them all summer.

 Last year I grew dahlias from seed, so we dug up over 125 tubers last fall and have them in the cold waiting for spring planting.
 We also managed to plant over 200 tulip/narcissus/hyacinth bulbs and I am very excited that we will have an early burst of color!
 With the fence will also come some fruit and shade trees which are much needed atop our windy sunny hill - and I will start planting those in early spring.